Chart Color Schemes

 Infrastructure

-Parkes Surrounds has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Parkes Surrounds has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
-AreaSearch has identified 26 projects likely to affect the area.
-Notable projects include Ridgey Creek Battery Energy Storage System, Stevens Group BP Highway Service Centre - Northern Gateway, Parkes Hospital (Lachlan Health Service), and Parkes National Logistics Hub Infrastructure Extension.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 26 projects that could affect this region.
+Notable ones are Ridgey Creek Battery Energy Storage System, Stevens Group BP Highway Service Centre - Northern Gateway, Parkes Hospital (Lachlan Health Service), and Parkes National Logistics Hub Infrastructure Extension.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.